-"Ultimately I like to think of the show as a chance to express your true self, become the person you’ve always wanted to be, and say what you’ve always wanted to say.
-It’s cathartic, thrilling, and something only live theatre can do."
+"Ultimately I like to think of the show as a chance to express your true self, become the person you’ve always wanted to be, and say what you’ve always wanted to say."

 Jeremy Goldstein, The Weekend Edition, Gold Coast